 Looking forward, there is shared concern among industry, consumer groups, policymakers, and Congress that additional steps may be needed to ensure that FHA is financially secure for the long term.
-At the same time, some are concerned that recent decisions and potential upcoming programmatic changes may come at the expense of homeownership opportunities and potentially cutting off credit to vital sections of the market.
+At the same time, some are concerned that recent decisions and potential upcoming programmatic changes may be too costly in terms of homeownership opportunities and potentially cutting off credit to vital sections of the market.
 Both sentiments are valid and deserve serious, thoughtful, and balanced consideration.